 In ancient times, people depended on animals for survival.
 Things haven’t really changed when it comes to the dependence on animals in some societies but it’s not necessary for survival anymore.
 Over time it became part of people’s identity and culture.
 I’m not sure how the possession and enslavement of animals is still looked over.
 Reindeer herding has been part of the livelihood of the indigenous culture in Lapland (the Sámi).
 I’m not writing to argue that but just highlight the usage of animals.
 We also need to think about this side of the story.

 Note that not all reindeer herders are Sami people.
 In Lapland, people now have access to modern day facilities and various food, many young Sami people live in cities and go to university, where they have a choice to not consume reindeer or any animal products.
-On the other hand, reindeer herders use modern tech and gadgets e.g to track reindeer.
+Moreover, reindeer herders use modern tech and gadgets e.g to track reindeer.

 First of all, I don’t see how any adult finds it fun to make a poor animal pull you around.
 I’m guessing the sleigh rides are aimed at kids.
 Reindeer, like horses need to be tamed to do this stuff and it is often done by harsh methods.
 I find it awful that people may whip, poke and prod them to make them go where they please.
 In Lapland, the animal welfare standards maybe high, however the usage of animals by humans in the 21st century is highly questionable.

 Next, the cognitive dissonance.
 Usually, the animals people eat are largely out of sight and people don’t give a thought on which an animal was killed and how for the product they buy on daily basis.
 But when people go visit reindeers, take rides and photos with them, buy reindeer shaped stuff, and can then get themselves to eat the flesh of the animal the same day – disturbing.

 Reindeer in Lapland